 You learn all about Virginia lands, soil, water, climate, resources, products, fruits, berries, mode of cultivation, prices, etc., by reading the Virginia Farmer.
-Send to cents, for three months' subscription, to FARMER CO., Emporia, Va.
+Send 10 cents, for three months' subscription, to FARMER CO., Emporia, Va.

-LESSON III.-SUNDAY, JANUARY 21, 1900.
+Lesson III.-Sunday, January 21, 1900.
 THE PREACHING OF JOHN THE BAPTIST.